 Your body is designed to get the vitamin D it needs by producing it when your bare skin is exposed to sunlight.
 The part of the sun’s rays that is important is ultraviolet B (UVB).
 This is the most natural way to get vitamin D.

 Large amounts of vitamin D3 (cholecalciferol) are made in your skin when you expose all of your body to summer sun.
-This happens very quickly; around half the time it takes for your skin to turn pink and begin to burn.
+This happens very quickly; around half the time it takes for your skin to begin to burn.
 This could be just 15 minutes for a very fair skinned person, yet a couple of hours or more for a dark skinned person.

 You don’t need to tan or to burn your skin in order to get the vitamin D you need.
 Exposing your skin for a short time will make all the vitamin D your body can produce in one day.
-In fact, your body can produce 10,000 to 25,000 IU of vitamin D in just a little under the time it takes for your skin to turn pink.
+In fact, your body can produce 10,000 to 25,000 IU of vitamin D in just a little under the time it takes for your skin to begin to burn.
 You make the most vitamin D when you expose a large area of your skin, such as your back, rather than a small area such as your face or arms.

 There are a number of factors that affect how much vitamin D your body produces when your skin is exposed to sunlight.
 These include the time of year and time of day, where you live in the world and the type of skin you have.